antsa-1/tictactoe/README.md

 ### 22.1.2022
 # TicTacToe: play online with other players or against unfinished AI.
-Various board sizes.
+Various board sizes. <br> Built using Jakarta EE, WebSockets, Html Canvas, JS.

 ## Table of contents
 * [Keywords, used technologies and software](#Keywords)